AI's impact on trust in human interaction

-Newswise — A scammer may unknowingly be connected to a computer system that uses pre-recorded loops instead of connecting them to an elderly man they were trying to scam.
-The scammer may spend a lot of time listening to the recorded loops, which may be confusing and repetitive.
-According to Oskar Lindwall, a professor of communication at the University of Gothenburg, it can take a while for people to realize that they are interacting with a technical system instead of a human.
+Newswise — In one scenario, a would-be scammer, believing he is calling an elderly man, is instead connected to a computer system that communicates through pre-recorded loops.
+The scammer spends considerable time attempting the fraud, patiently listening to the "man's" somewhat confusing and repetitive stories.
+Oskar Lindwall, a professor of communication at the University of Gothenburg, observes that it often takes a long time for people to realize they are interacting with a technical system.

-Oskar Lindwall, a communication professor at the University of Gothenburg, worked with Jonas Ivarsson, an informatics professor, on an article called Suspicious Minds: The Problem of Trust and Conversational Agents.
-The article discusses how people react when communicating with an AI agent and the impact of suspicion on relationships.
-The authors warn against being overly suspicious of others, as it can harm relationships.
+He has, in collaboration with Professor of informatics Jonas Ivarsson, written an article titled Suspicious Minds: The Problem of Trust and Conversational Agents, exploring how individuals interpret and relate to situations where one of the parties might be an AI agent.
+The article highlights the negative consequences of harboring suspicion toward others, such as the damage it can cause to relationships.

-Ivarsson explains how suspicion and mistrust can be harmful to relationships by using the example of romantic relationships.
-He states that when one partner does not trust the other, it can lead to jealousy and an increased desire to find proof of deception.
-The authors argue that this same type of suspicion can arise when interacting with conversational agents, even when there is no reason to be suspicious.
+Ivarsson provides an example of a romantic relationship where trust issues arise, leading to jealousy and an increased tendency to search for evidence of deception.
+The authors argue that being unable to fully trust a conversational partner's intentions and identity may result in excessive suspicion even when there is no reason for it.

 Their study discovered that during interactions between two humans, some behaviors were interpreted as signs that one of them was actually a robot.